alemedeiros/alemedeiros.github.io/index.md

 img: /images/profile.jpg
 ---

-My name is Alexandre, a Computer Science student at Unicamp.
+My name is Alexandre, a Software Engineer at Nubank.

 You just found my blog, welcome and have fun!